An Ultimate Guide to Write an E-Commerce Business Plan

 Set a clear mission statement.
 It answers the question: “What impact do you want your business to have on the world?”
 Here’s Timberland’s mission statement for inspiration.

 Outline the company’s structure.
 The organizational chart depends on how many people you can hire.
-The essential staff members include the CEO, a customer support specialist, a software engineer, an accountant, and an order fulfillment manager.
+The essential staff members include the CEO, a customer support specialist, freelance software engineers, an accountant, and an order fulfillment manager.

 The result should be a concise but optimistic summary that gives the reader an interest in learning more about the new business.